PdxCodeGuild/Full-Stack-Day-Class/notes/py-classes-inheritance-basic.md

 You'll see this as a way to:

 * Keep existing type method functionality, but **override** and change some of it.
-* Mark a class as being in a certain type.
+* Mark a class as belonging to a category of types.
 * Imbue a class with super magical behavior, where normal Python statements do cool things (see [metaclasses](http://stackoverflow.com/questions/100003/what-is-a-metaclass-in-python)).